surajx24/MSCI/README.md

+TO CLONE THE CODE,  use HTTPS : git clone https://github.com/surajx24/MSCI.git

 TO RUN THE APPLICATION, PLEASE FOLLOW THE BELOW STEPS

 STEP - 1 :  Check if you are in the root folder (MSCI)